 Sales Insights Lab reported that on average, 50% of the people your sales team contacts aren’t a good fit.
 This means that without the right system in place, you could waste your team’s energy on unqualified prospects.

-And saving your team time isn’t the only reason for using a CRM software.
+And saving your team time isn’t the only reason for using CRM software.
 Epsilon reported that 80% of customers said a generic sales experience is a deal breaker.
 With a CRM, your sales team can easily personalize at scale by tracking and updating customers’ journey.

 What do free CRM software options offer?

-2 common features of free CRM software:
+Top features of free CRM software:

 1. Contact management